 DeAnn Long Sloan of Pittsburgh, PA, spent the early years of her career in Education, both as a high school teacher and in academia.
 Currently, she is the Managing Editor of HorseNation.com and is a certified Equine Sports Massage Therapist.
 She owns Rustbelt Equine, LLC, which focuses on equine performance therapy.
 DeAnn has been a lover of Thoroughbreds for as long as she can remember.
 She has always loved the look of them — they are bred to be athletes and it’s apparent in their builds and how they carry themselves.
 However, her career with horses did not begin with Thoroughbreds.
 When it came time to buy herself her first horse as an adult, she went with the safe choice: a middle-aged Quarter Horse.
 But after observing a friend acquire and retrain a number of off-track Thoroughbreds as resale projects, her love of the breed resurfaced due to their work ethics, intelligence, and train-ability.
 She decided to get her own and, since then, she has been hooked.
 Her current horse is Rightful Goddess (aka “Mac”), a 2014 filly by Parading and out of Valid Goddess (by Valid Appeal).
 DeAnn describes her as “quiet, easy going, and having all the makings of a great packer.”
 DeAnn and Mac have begun competing in Cowboy Mounted Shooting and look forward to a long career together.

-Kayla Zielke, age 21, of Pincher Creek, Alberta.
+Kayla Zielke is from Pincher Creek, Alberta.
 Kayla has been around horses her whole life.
 She owns and operates Eclipse Equine and specializes in colt starting, massage therapy and barefoot trimming.
 She started out open showing in lead line and peewees but by the age of 7 it was time to just go fast.
 She won several junior high points and junior rodeos throughout her youth years.
 She started training horses at 13 and that was when she first found OTTBs.
 In fall 2013 Image This came into her life after being a reject endurance horse.
 After just being a pleasure horse for 2 years it was decided to start Image on barrels and she took to it very quickly.
 Since being started on barrels in 2016 she has had multiple 2D and 3D placings.
 Image has also shown her versatility open showing and placing in reining, showmanship and excelling at pole bending.
 Image sparked a passion for retraining OTTBs and since then Kayla has trained and sold half a dozen OTTBs and is excited for more in the future.
 Kaylas next step is to hopefully compete at the Retired Racehorse Project Thoroughbred Makeover in 2020 with Graces Little Lady.

 Ashlee Wolf, 26 years old, is based in WA state.
 She travels between racetracks frequently.
 She’s an ex jockey, exercise rider and pony person.
 Ashlee’s background in horses is lifelong even though she has changed disciplines several times.
 As a pony person and a barrel racer her horse of choice is an OTTB!
 One of her two geldings is Powerized, a Keeneland sale graduate who is now a pony and out-riding horse.
 Her other is the warhorse Fishinkonablue.
 Fish spent his years with Ashlee doing a bit of cross training while he was racing he was also barrel racing, trail riding and ponying on occasion.
 Ashlee’s next big goal is to attend the Retired Racehorse Project!